nidamaryam/priceprediction/README.md

-# Implementation of Machine Learning prediction models,
+# •	Prediction of Discount Prices for E-commerce Platforms
-including multiple linear regression, support vector regression, decision tree, and random forest, determined the regression score for each model based on rating, platform and actual price to predict discount on each item.
+Implementation of Machine Learning prediction models, including multiple linear regression, support vector regression, decision tree, and random forest, determined the regression score for each model based on rating, platform and actual price to predict discount on each item.